NetoPedro/Popular-Deep-Nets-Architectures-Pytorch/AlexNet/README.md

 All the images are further scaled to be possible to use them as the input of the same neural network.
 The chosen scale is 256x256.

+### Architecture

+The architecture of this network surprised by the number of layers (8!) and some uncommon features at that time like ReLU and Dropout.

+#### Relu Nonlinearity

+Activation used on previous paper were particularly difficult to train.
+Some examples of those activations, commonly mentioned as saturating nonlinearities, are the sigmoid and tanh functions.
+ReLU, also called non-saturating nonlinearity, is considerably faster and easier to train.

+- ReLU -> max(0,x)

+- Tanh -> tanh(x)

+- Sigmoid -> 1/()